xamkfi/Digitalia-oneclick-full/README.md

 ## Installation
 This is still an ongoing project but there are some installation instructions here
 <https://gitlab.com/jaaskela79/oneclick-full/-/blob/main/Oneclick-Full/installation.md>
+There's also a video tutorial about the installation that can be accessed via https://youtu.be/cKDNc0p66s4

 ## Usage
 Tutorial on how to use the deployed tool can be accessed via https://youtu.be/Vns-GwuyfWI